H2-invent/jitsi-admin/README.md

 [deutsch](README_de.md)

 ![Header](docs/images/header.png)
-# Jitsi Manager
+# Jitsi Admin

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v2.0%20adopted-ff69b4.svg)](code_of_conduct.md)
 [![Crowdin](https://badges.crowdin.net/jitsi-admin/localized.svg)](https://crowdin.com/project/jitsi-admin)
 [![Test Pipeline](https://github.com/H2-invent/jitsi-admin/actions/workflows/pipeline-test.yml/badge.svg)](https://github.com/H2-invent/jitsi-admin/actions/workflows/pipeline-test.yml)

-Jitsi Manager, also known as Jitsi Admin, is a powerful tool designed to manage Jitsi conferences and servers effectively.
-This README provides an overview of its features and functionalities.
+Jitsi Manager (or Jitsi Admin) is a powerful tool designed to manage Jitsi conferences and servers effectively.
+Now, with **Livekit integration**, you can experience a next-generation WebRTC server that provides unmatched quality and performance.

+---

 ## Introduction

-Jitsi Manager offers a comprehensive solution for organizing and securing your conferences, ensuring a seamless communication experience for all participants.
-Whether you prefer to use JSON Web Tokens (JWT) for enhanced security or opt for a simpler setup without JWT, Jitsi Manager has got you covered.
-It provides robust protection against conference bombing attacks, giving you peace of mind during your meetings.
+With the addition of **Livekit**, Jitsi Manager now offers an even more comprehensive solution for organizing and securing your video conferences.
+Livekit's performance far surpasses that of traditional WebRTC solutions, providing superior video and audio quality.
+We’ve also developed a new frontend tailored to Livekit, ensuring productivity-focused features while avoiding unnecessary complexity.

+Whether you're using **JWT tokens** for secure authentication or setting up without them, Jitsi Manager ensures your conferences are safe from intrusions like conference bombing attacks.
+Manage everything centrally with our easy-to-use dashboard and enjoy seamless user experience with **LDAP/SSO integration** or direct guest access.

+---

 ## Key Features

-Jitsi Manager boasts a range of features to streamline your conference management tasks.
-Some of the key functionalities include:

-* **Organize Meetings and Manage Participants**: Easily create and manage meetings, allowing you to control participant access and privileges effectively.

-* **Series Appointments**: Schedule recurring meetings, enabling you to set up regular conferences without manual intervention.

-* **Appointment Polls**: Create polls to gather availability information from participants and find the best time for your meetings.

-* **Adressbook Integration**: Organize your participants efficiently by integrating them into your address book or contact management system.

-* **Direct Calls**: Make direct calls using your Jitsi Meet backend, facilitating one-on-one communication with participants.
+- **Livekit Integration**: Experience top-tier WebRTC server technology, providing unmatched video/audio quality and low-latency communication.
+- **Organize and Manage Conferences**: Control participant access, privileges, and conference settings with ease.
+- **Series Appointments & Polls**: Schedule recurring meetings and gather availability with appointment polls.

-* **LDAP or SSO Integration**: Seamlessly integrate Jitsi Admin with your existing LDAP or Single Sign-On (SSO) infrastructure, simplifying user management and authentication.
+- **LDAP or SSO Integration**: Simplify user authentication by connecting Jitsi Admin to your existing LDAP or SSO setup.
+- **Direct Calls**: Enable one-on-one communication directly through Jitsi.

-* **Outlook Integration**: Import all your conferences into Outlook using iCal Link, ensuring synchronization between Jitsi Manager and your calendar.
+- **Outlook Integration**: Synchronize your meetings with Outlook via iCal links.

-* **Meeting Reminders**: Send email reminders to participants before each meeting, helping them stay informed and prepared.

-* **Webinars and Open Conferences**: Create webinars and other open conferences, allowing for broader participation and engagement.
+- **Webinars and Open Conferences**: Host larger webinars and open meetings effortlessly.

-* **Additional Great Features**: Jitsi Manager includes many more powerful features that you would typically find in leading conference tools, providing a comprehensive solution for your needs.
+- **Meeting Reminders**: Keep participants informed with automated email reminders.

+---

+## Testing Livekit Integration

+To test Livekit integration:
+1. Install Livekit with a single line of code.
+2. Set up your Livekit server through the Jitsi Admin dashboard.

+You’ll experience the new level of performance and see how easily Livekit integrates with Jitsi Manager.

+---
 ### Known from